LeilaniAnn/roshamboapi/README.md

 (https://en.wikipedia.org/wiki/Rock–paper–scissors)

-While in game, the player (you) will choose a command of "rock", "paper", "scissors", "lizard", "spock", or "cancel" (to run away) and the opponent (computer/AI) will randomly pick a command.
+While in game, a game can be created with 2 players and any number of rounds.
+The player (you) will choose a command of "rock", "paper", "scissors", "lizard", "spock" and the opponent player (also you) will also pick a command.
 The result is displayed immediately .
 Each game can be retrieved by its id using the path parameter `urlsafe_game_key`.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.